 This Chunky Manhattan Clam Chowder is loaded with fresh veggies, bacon, corn, and plenty of clams!
+Unlike New England Clam Chowder which is cream based, this soup is tomato based and not creamy!
 Everyone loves this soup recipe!

 I thought I’d pop in one more time today and share with you my latest “real meal” obsession: Chunky Manhattan Clam Chowder.
 I know… Not the most romantic dish in the world.
 Especially after gawking at chocolate covered strawberry shortcakes and red wine chocolate bon bons all morning.
 But it is just the thing for bodies that need warmth, nourishment, and an extra dose of TLC.
 I have been craving all three of those things like crazy lately. #IsWinterOverYet?!